brisa-build/brisa/packages/docs/building-your-application/testing/index.md

 - `toBeRequired`: Indicates whether the target element is required.
 - `toBeInvalid`: Indicates whether the target element is invalid.
 - `toBeValid`: Checks if the target element is valid.
-- `toBeHidden`: Verifies if the target element is hidden.
+- `toBeInputTypeOf`: Verifies the target element type.

 ## API